Measuring your riser’s grip interface for verification

 The basic “ingredients” of a grip interface are its width, its angle, the distance of the screw hole from the top and the distance of the screw hole from the palm side as seen below

-With a caliper, measuring is quite easy and accurate.
+With a caliper, measuring is straightforward and accurate.
 Just make sure the contact points are perpendicular to the measured surface:

 When measuring distance to holes, you need to measure to the center of the hole as seen below